how to invest in someone

 2. Research: Thoroughly analyze the individual you’re considering investing in – their background, skills, experience – as well as the industry they operate in.

-3. Historical Performance: Review past performance records and track records of success to gauge their ability to deliver returns.
+3. Historical Performance: Overview past performance records and track records of success to gauge their ability to deliver returns.

 4. Risk Tolerance: Understand your own risk tolerance before making any investment decisions; this will determine how much uncertainty you are comfortable with.